“You are what you eat.”

 What is important to remember is that when life depleting foods are eaten, such as refined carbohydrates (sugar, white or whole grain flours), processed fats, packaged convenience foods and beverages, etc., the body is forced to use its own reserves of nutrients to metabolize and detoxify the chemicals and simple sugars in these foods.
 This causes your body to have inadequate amounts of nutrients to provide the energy and metabolites necessary for detoxification, regeneration and repair of itself.
 The constant onslaught of today’s environmental toxin exposure quickly builds to an excess of what the body’s immune system can handle and cancer and other disease develops.

 Your gastrointestinal tract (GI) is the most important organ system in your body because it determines what enters your body.
-The health of the GI tract is maintained by the estimated 100 trillion bacteria, which are essential for normal physiology.
+Gastrointestinal health is maintained by the estimated 100 trillion bacteria, which are essential for normal physiology.
 We haven’t been able to identify all of the bacteria, but we know that they have many important functions, such as:

 - Helping to break down food particles.
 Without the beneficial bacteria to help break them down fully, foods can become toxic substances, such as casomorhpines and gluteomorphines that interfere with brain and immune system function.